cminyard/gensio/lib/README.rst

 sets up the sctp sockets, gensio_base.c provides the state machine, and gensio_ll_fd.c provides the code for talking to the file descriptor.

+gensio_ll_gensio.c and gensio_ll_fd.c have include files in the main include directory and are available for users implementing their own gensios.

 The files named gensio_filter_xxx.[ch] are filters.
 They all stack on top of other gensios (read the main documentation if you want to know